Entrepreneurship

 - TRAD Mouna

-- VANEGAS RESTREPO Daniel
+- Daniel Vanegas Restrepo

 - AIMS – International Association for Strategic Management,

-- AOM (ENT div.) – Academy of Management – Entrepreneurship division,
+- AOM (ENT Div.) – Academy of Management – Entrepreneurship Division,

 - BCERC – Babson College Entrepreneurship Research Conference,